Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/faq.md

 <br>

-## Which games are / why is flex displayed in infopanel?
+## Which games are / why is flex/TFT displayed in infopanel?

 > The InfoPanel  shows the last update of the rank by default.
 If your last game was a flex game, this change is shown.
 You can change this behavior in Zoes config (see [/config](/en/commands/important/config)).

 <br>

-## Why don't I see any slash commands / they don't work?
+## Why don't I see any slash commands / Why don't they work?

 > This can have 2 possible causes.
 First, you have not given Zoe permission to use the commands on your server.
 Please go into Zoe's role permissions and enable them.
 If it still does not work, it is most likely because you invited Zoe with the old invitation link that did not have a setting enabled that allows Zoe to use the commands.
 Since these links should be updated, you can kick Zoe and invite her again using a new link, then the slash-commands should work.

-Don't worry, your config will be saved.
+>Don't worry, kicking Zoe from your server does not delete your configuration.
+>{.is-info}

 <br>